-Enter the earliest local date/time a reporting criteria was met.
+Enter the earliest local date/time an accident reporting criteria was met.
 In some cases, this date/time must be estimated based on information gathered during the investigation.

-See "Special Instructions", numbers 9 and 10 for examples of Date format and Time format expressed as a 24-hour clock.
+See "Special Instructions", numbers 8 and 9 for examples of Date format and Time format expressed as a 24-hour clock.